 Protection of drinking water is everyone's responsibility.
-You can help protect your community's drinking water source in several ways: Eliminate
+You can help protect your community's drinking water source in several ways:

-- Pick up after your pets. - If you have your own septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public water system. - Dispose of chemicals properly; take used motor oil to a recycling center. - Volunteer in your community.
+- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - If you have your own septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public water system. - Dispose of chemicals properly; take used motor oil to a recycling center. - Volunteer in your community.
 Find a watershed or wellhead protection organization in your community and volunteer to help.
 If there are no active groups, consider starting one.
 Use EPA's Adopt Your Watershed to locate groups in your community, or visit the Watershed Information Network's How to Start a Watershed Team. - Organize a storm drain stenciling project with your local government or water supplier.
 Stencil a message next to the street drain reminding people "Dump No Waste Drains to River" or "Protect Your Water."
 Produce and distribute a flyer for households to remind residents that storm drains dump directly into your local water body.